1984 Nicaraguan general election

 General elections were held in Nicaragua on 4 November 1984, to elect a president and parliament.
 Approximately 1.2 million Nicaraguans voted, representing a 75% turnout, with 94% of eligible voters registered.
-Impartial observers from international groupings such as the European Economic Community, religious groups sent to monitor the election, and observers from democratic nations such as Canada and the Republic of Ireland concluded that the elections were generally free and fair.
+Much of the opposition in Nicaragua boycotted the election.
+However, American and British observers concluded that the elections were generally free and fair.

 The election date, 4 November was selected so that Nicaragua would have a legitimate, elected government in place before the anticipated reelection of U.S. president Ronald Reagan on 6 November.
 "The Sandinistas hoped that a competitive election with heavy turnout would deter a U.S. military intervention and reassure the FSLN's defenders.
 So the Sandinistas' decision to hold elections in 1984 was largely of foreign inspiration".

 Between 1982 and 1984 the FSLN negotiated with the opposition on the proposed Political Parties Law and Electoral Law, and ultimately these were modified "in response to several of the opposition's most significant demands."
 Similarly, multiple extensions of the deadline for candidate registration were granted whilst talks with the Coordinadora continued.